lprimeroo/problem-2/README.md

 ## Samples

-A dataset accompanies the code. `/dataset` has sub-folders based on the number of files, the script can be tested on.
+A dataset accompanies the code. `/dataset` has sub-folders based on the number of files.
+The script can be tested on them as follows.

 1. For 2 files:
     * Execution Command: